karthikraja95/academic-kickstart/content/post/ml-production/index.md

 Just because Interpretability is a requirement doesn’t mean everyone is doing it.
 According to [Stanford](https://hai.stanford.edu/research/ai-index-2019), as of 2019, only **19% of large companies are working to improve the explainability of their algorithms.**

+# Machine Learning Vs Software Engineering

+Software Engineering (SWE) and best practices have been successfully used in the production environment for more than 50 years now.
+Since Machine Learning (ML) is a part of Sofware Engineering, some of you might think, why don't we just the best practices in Software Engineering and use that in Machine Learning?

+Well, that's an *outstanding idea*.
+To be honest, ML Production would be way easier if ML experts are better Software Engineers.
+Still, both ML experts and Software Engineers are specialists in different areas. **ML experts** are *strong in statistical thinking, modelling techniques, feature engineering, etc*.
+At the same time, **Software specialists** are good at *building products, scalability and maintenance, etc*.
+Well, it's rare to find an expert in both ML and Software.
+But we can definitely use the best practices from both industries to build a stable ML product.

+Many traditional SWE tools can be used to develop and deploy ML applications.
+However, **many challenges are unique to ML applications and require their own tools**. **In SWE, there's an underlying assumption that code and data are separated**. *In fact, in SWE, we want to keep things as modular and separate as possible.*

+On the contrary, **ML systems are part code, part data.
+The last ten years trend shows that applications developed with the most/best data win (OpenAI's GPT3 and DALL-E).** Instead of focusing on improving ML algorithms, most companies will focus on improving their data.
+Because data can change quickly,*ML applications need to be adaptive to the changing environment, requiring faster development and deployment cycles.*

+*In traditional SWE, you only need to focus on testing and versioning your code.
+With ML, we have to test and version our data too, which's the hard part.
+How to version large datasets?
+How to know if a data sample is good or bad for your system?
+Not all data samples are equal -- some are more valuable to your model than others.*

+*The size of ML models gives another challenge.* As of 2020, it's common for ML models to have hundreds of millions, if not billions, of parameters, which requires GBs of RAM and GPU to load them into memory.
+A few years from now, a billion parameters might seem normal.

+*Monitoring and debugging these models in production is also non-trivial*.
+As ML models get more complex, coupled with the lack of visibility into their work, it’s hard to figure out what went wrong or be alerted quickly enough when things go wrong.

+Now, enough about the differences in ML and SWE.
+The good news is that these engineering challenges are being tackled at a tremendous pace.
+In 2018, when BERT first came out, people talked about how BERT was too big, too complex, and too slow to be practical.
+In 2021, BERT is just a few  lines of code with efficient libraries and almost used in every Natural Language Processing (NLP) tasks.

+How can we also use these techniques in our day to day life and build models into production at ease?
+Here are some of the problems facing ML production and we might want to think about?